MrCanon19/novahouse-chatbot-api/updates/SAFE_CONTEXT_EXTRACTION.md

 - Runtime behavior has not changed beyond the existing switch to `extract_context_safe` in the chatbot route and message handler.
 - Notes below are informational for rollout and production monitoring.

+## Current status
+- Documentation reviewed; no additional changes required for the safe context extraction rollout at this time.

 ## Migration notes
 - Replaced the legacy context extractor with `extract_context_safe` in the chatbot route so every new conversation is hydrated through the safeguarded path.
 - Simplified `MessageHandler` to rely solely on the validated payload returned by `extract_context_safe`, removing the legacy fallback logic.